emotional reciprocity. Something about him is inviting even when he’s on the defensive.

-emotional reciprocity.
-Something is inviting about him even when he’s on the defensive.
-In “Police” (1985), by contrast, Depardieu switches off almost everything that makes him appealing in the 1980 movie.
-Loulou’s bad-dude sultriness had something of a temporary romanticizing effect on his worst attributes.
-But in “Police,” in which Depardieu plays the long-corrupt police inspector Louis Mangin, you can almost detect the moral rot in the air when Depardieu enters a room.
+In Police (1985), another collaboration with Pialat, Depardieu switches off almost everything that makes him appealing in the 1980 movie.
+Loulou’s bad-dude sultriness had a temporarily romanticizing effect on his worst attributes.
+But in Police, in which Depardieu plays the hyper-corrupt police inspector Louis Mangin, you can almost detect the moral rot in the air when Depardieu enters a room.
 Some of this is writing.
-But Depardieu, as an actor, seems to preternaturally know what kind of impact his build can have on people.
-(He’s 5’11”, and is stocky like a boxer.)
-Watching “Loulou” and “Police” — movies wherein Depardieu is playing different brands of bad guys — back to back, I was struck by how much the feeling of being in the same room with him had shifted, even in wordless moments.
+But Depardieu, as an actor, seems to know preternaturally what kind of impact his build can have on people.
+(He’s 5’11”, stocky like a boxer.)
+Watching Loulou and Police — movies in which Depardieu is playing different brands of bad guys — back to back, I was struck by how much the feeling of being in the same room with him had shifted.
+He doesn't have to be speaking.

 regrets and shift her thinking around her relationship with André.
-But, like most else in “Loulou,” Pialat is more oblique than direct on such matters, which, depending on your outlook, is either frustrating or makes the film feel richer.
-What we do know for sure is that Nelly is in no way done searching for something — a something inscrutable to even her.
+But like most else in Loulou, Pialat is more oblique than direct about such matters, which, depending on your outlook, is either frustrating or makes the film feel richer.
+What we do know for sure is that Nelly is in no way done searching for something — a something that, to her especially, will perhaps remain inscrutable.

 On Maurice Pialat's Loulou and Police

-Smile Now, Cry Later June 9, 2020
+Smile Now, Cry Later June 30, 2020

 Gérard Depardieu and Isabelle Huppert in 1980's Loulou.